Under the eastern trees in a northern city

 water, distant mists abstracting distant hills.

 Sitting at the top of a scooped-out bay or

-cove of rock, this windless place feels good,
+cove of rock, this windless place brings comfort,

-like misty dawns at the tree-line of familiar
+peaceful like misty dawns at the tree-line of western

-painting in an old astronomy book, there’s no
+Like planets painted in an old astronomy book,

 suggesting moss – no leaves, no shrubs, no birds,